BrownBiomechanics/Autoscoper/Documentation/tutorials/loading-and-tracking.md

-# Loading and Tracking Sample Data
+# Loading and Tracking Data

 This tutorial will show you how to load sample data from Slicer and track it in Autoscoper.